gsoft-inc/wl-squide/MSW_EXAMPLE.md

 This repository include samples using a Module Federation setup.
 Those samples could be of help to the MSW maintainers to troubleshoot issues that are specific to federated applications.

+Note for Squide maintainers: This file is referenced in the MSW example repository [here](https://github.com/mswjs/examples/issues/123).

 ## Installation

 To install the sample and start the application with a developer server, follow these steps.